- Health Care

-- Demographics of Children with Special Needs
+- Characteristics of Children with Special Needs

-- Access to Services for Children with Special Health Care Needs (State-Level Data)
+- Access to Services for Children with Special Needs

-- Early Intervention for Children with Special Health Care Needs
+- Health Insurance Coverage for Children with Special Health Care Needs

-- Referrals to Specialty Care for Children with Special Health Care Needs
+- Quality of Care for Children with Special Health Care Needs

-- Usual Source of Health Care Among Children with Special Health Care Needs (California & U.S. Only)
+- Receipt of Care Within a Medical Home for Children with Special Health Care Needs (California & U.S. Only)

-- Receipt of Needed Care Coordination for Children with Special Health Care Needs (State-Level Data)
+- Receipt of Needed Care Coordination for Children with Special Health Care Needs (California & U.S. Only)

-- Family-Centered Health Care for Children with Special Health Care Needs
+- Receipt of Family-Centered Care for Children with Special Health Care Needs (California & U.S. Only)

 - Dental Care